SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 ## Versions

-3.0a - (≥ 1.17.1) Improves the functionality of the sorting book - This is also the first release of the server-side only version!
+3.0b - Corrections of texts for Mod Menu (Client/Server version) 3.0a - (≥ 1.17.1) Improves the functionality of the sorting book - This is also the first release of the server-side only version!
 3.0 - (≥ 1.17.1) Adding the ability to filter non-stackable items
 2.3 - (≥ 1.17) Bugfix: Pickaxe tag added, so it's possible to mine Sticky Hoppers